Augustas03/irish-rail-timetable/README.md

   - Expected arrival and departure times
   - Train status (on time/delayed)
   - Direction of travel
-- Color-coded status indicators (green for on-time, red for delayed)
 - Simple, responsive design that works on all devices
 - Generates a static HTML file that can be viewed in any browser